evanceodoyo/alx-system_engineering-devops/0x02-shell_redirections/README.md

 * 18-letteronly - Display all lines of the file /etc/ssh/sshd_config starting with a letter.
 * 19-AZ - Replace all characters A and c from input to Z and e respectively.
 * 20-hiago - removes all letters c and C from input.
+* 21-reverse - reverse its input.
+* 22-users_and_homes - displays all users and their home directories, sorted by users.
+* 100-empty_casks - finds all empty files and directories in the current directory and all sub-directories.
+Only the names of the files and directories should be displayed (not the entire path) Hidden files should be listed
+One file name per line
+The listing should end with a new line
+*  101-gifs - lists all the files with a .gif extension in the current directory and all its sub-directories Hidden files should be listed
+Only regular files (not directories) should be listed The names of the files should be displayed without their extensions The files should be sorted by byte values, but case-insensitive (file aaa should be listed before file bbb, file .b should be listed before file a, and file Rona should be listed after file jay)
+One file name per line
+The listing should end with a new line
+* 102-acrostic - decodes acrostics that use the first letter of each line.
+* 103-the_biggest_fan - Write a script that parses web servers logs in TSV format as input and displays the 11 hosts or IP addresses which did the most requests.

+Order by number of requests, most active host or IP at the top